ruotianluo/Image_Captioning_AI_Challenger/README.md

 `prepro_labels.py` will map all words that occur <= 20 times to a special `卍` token, and create a vocabulary for all the remaining words.
 The image information and vocabulary are dumped into `data/chinese_talk.json` and discretized caption data are dumped into `data/chinese_talk_label.h5`.

 `prepro_feats.py` extract the resnet101 features (both fc feature and last conv feature) of each image.
 The features are saved in `data/chinese_talk_fc` and `data/chinese_talk_att`, and resulting files are about 100GB.

+`prepro_reference_json.py` will prepare the json file for caption evaluation.

 (Check the prepro scripts for more options, like other resnet models or other attention sizes.)